 -

-Ask mentor which other applications are to be installed
+Ask mentor which other applications are to be installed.

-11. Additional project steps
+10. Additional project steps

 -

-Research the Internet and https://www.openstreetmap.org and find out where is your country located.
+Research the Internet and https://www.openstreetmap.org and find out where your country is located.

 -